bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `TILT` rec# tfctr
+Format: `TILT` rec slice tfctr

-Defaults: current 1.0
+Defaults: wrec 1 1.0

 Description:
-Tilts blocked record by 0.0 to 45.0 degrees. tfctr is fraction of 45 degree tilt.
-Blocked record must be frequency domain in both dimensions and the middle block must have frequency 0.0.
+`TILT` tilts a two-dimensional slice of a blocked record by an angle between 0.0 and 45.0 degrees.
+If no record is specified RNMR will prompt for it with the current write record pointer (as set and displayed by `PTRA`) as a default.
+The first two dimensions of the blocked record must be frequency domain.
+The second parameter, slice, specifies which 2D slice of a 3D or 4D source record should be tilted.
+If the source record has only two dimensions, slice must be 1.
+If slice is omitted RNMR will not prompt for it and will tilt the first slice.
+Slice is interpreted as a linear index over the 3rd/4th dimensions.

+The final parameter, tfctr, determines what angle to tilt the record by.
+The angle is tfctr times 45.0 degrees.
+If tfctr is omitted RNMR will not prompt for it and will use a value of 1.0 (45 degree tilt).
+The value of tfctr may be between 0.0 and 1.0 inclusive.
 ## TITLE
 Set title